jwzhi/SpotTarget/README.md

 python3 leakage_check.py
 ```

+Due to the size of the graph, The E-commerce graph used in paper are available upon request.
 # Question & troubleshooting

 If you encounter any problems running the code, pls feel free to contact Jing Zhu (jingzhuu@umich.edu)